BATT-RECON “Cloud Based” Services

-In 1999, Bravo Zulu International Ltd., (BZI) entered into the Flight Simulation Market by designing a full motion based, helicopter flight simulator.
+In 1999, BZI entered into the Flight Simulation Market by designing a full motion based, helicopter flight simulator.
 The Helitrainer was unique in the world of flight simulation because it has a full motion base with continuous rotation in either a clockwise or counterclockwise rotation.
 This was a tremendous advantage in flight simulation because it was the first time you could actually simulate with motion, the effects of a complete tail rotor system failure in a helicopter or a flat spin in a fixed wing aircraft.
 The hydraulic motion based system invented and manufactured by BZI, was controlled very precisely by the use of Pulse Width Modulation (PWM).

 In late 2002, BZI entered into a contract with Pakistan Air Force, the fifth largest Air Force in the world, to design and develop flight simulators for their Air Force Academy.
 In 2004, BZI was awarded a multi-million dollar contract to design and develop 13 different types of flight simulators.